eltrino/diamantedesk-documentation/installation-guide/index.md

 * Grunt needs to be installed (globally);
 * Bower needs to be installed (globally).

+To install DiamanteDesk you also need to setup MySQL database server with an empty database that will be used later on.
 _____

 You can also check whether your system meets all the requirements from the command line.
-In order to do that, after you get the application code, execute the following command:
+In order to do that, you should start with getting the [application code](#get-code) from Github and installing required [libraries](#libraries).
+Then you can run the following command:

+{% highlight php %}
 php app/check.php

-To install DiamanteDesk you also need to setup MySQL database server with an empty database that will be used later on.
+{% endhighlight %}

 ###Web Server configuration